Live report from Hong Kong, China

 The country’s total non-financial sector debt, which includes household, corporate and government debt, will surge to almost 300% of GDP by 2022, up from 242% in 2016.
 Fears abound that if this debt pile continues to grow, a spectacular blow up could be imminent.

-We’ve said for nearly a year that China’s financial crash may make the 2008 crash in the US look small.
+China’s financial crash may make the 2008 crash in the US look small.
 The implications will no doubt impact the entire world.
-This is why China couldn’t afford to mess around with President Trump and had to make a deal.
+This is why China can’t afford to mess around with President Trump and must put together a treaty as soon as possible.
+(Per the video above from Jim Cramer, China will have to move jobs to the US in any deal with the US.)